epam/edp-install/docs/operator-guide/install-reportportal.md

 Inspect the prerequisites and the main steps to perform for installing ReportPortal.

-!!! info
-    It is also possible to install ReportPortal using the Helmfile.
-For details, please refer to the [Install via Helmfile](./install-via-helmfile.md##deploy-reportportal) page.

 ## Prerequisites

 * [Kubectl](https://kubernetes.io/docs/tasks/tools/) version 1.23.0 is installed.
 Please refer to the [Kubernetes official website](https://v1-23.docs.kubernetes.io/releases/download/) for details.